+NCERT Solutions For Class 6 Maths Chapter 14 Practical Geometry Exercise 14.4 are provided here to help students in their exam preparations.
 Perpendiculars and their construction using compass and ruler are the main concepts which are discussed under exercise 14.4.
-These concepts are explained in a simple way to make it easy for the students during exam preparation.
-Students can get their doubts cleared instantly by solving textbook problems using solutions designed by our experts.
-Students can download NCERT Solutions Class 6 Maths Chapter 14 Practical Geometry Exercise 14.4 free PDF, from the links which are given here.
+The problems related to these concepts are explained in NCERT Solutions Class 6 Maths using simple methods to make it easy for the students during exam preparation.
+Students can get their doubts cleared instantly by solving textbook problems using these solutions designed by our experts.

-Access NCERT Solutions for Class 6 Chapter 14: Practical Geometry Exercise 14.4
+Access NCERT Solutions for Class 6 Maths Chapter 14: Practical Geometry Exercise 14.4

 1. Draw any line segment .
 Mark any point M on it.
 Through M, draw a perpendicular to . (use ruler and compasses)